OhMyV33Nus: Blacklist International

-Villaluna was then traded alongside with Del Rosario to Blacklist International in return for FULLCLIP (now known as Kairi) during the offseason for MPL Philippines Season 7.
+Villaluna was then traded along with Del Rosario to Blacklist International in return for FULLCLIP (now known as Kairi) during the offseason for MPL Philippines Season 7.
 There, he and Del Rosario would team up with young rookies in "Edward" Dapadap and Kiel Calvin “OHEB” Soriano, and veteran Jason “ESON” Gerardo.

-Villaluna was named as the Team Captain of Blacklist International and he led the team to having a 12-1 regular season finish.
+Villaluna was named as the Team Captain of Blacklist International and he led the team to having a 12–1 regular season finish.
 Villaluna, alongside Del Rosario, Soriano, Dapadap and Gerardo, led Blacklist to their first Finals Appearance against Execration.
-Despite going down to a 3-1 series deficit, through unexpected picks and affirmation of draft picks and bans, Blacklist was able to reverse sweep Execration and win their first title since debuting with Blacklist in seven games.
+Despite going down to a 3–1 series deficit, through unexpected picks and affirmation of draft picks and bans, Blacklist was able to reverse sweep Execration and win their first title since debuting with Blacklist in seven games.

-Despite falling short of the MSC 2021 title and MPLI title in the same year, Villaluna was able to clinch his second MPL Philippines Title with Blacklist International, facing off against his former team ONIC Philippines in a 4-1 series victory.
+Despite falling short of the MSC 2021 title and MPLI title in the same year, Villaluna was able to clinch his second MPL Philippines Title with Blacklist International, facing off against his former team ONIC Philippines in a 4–1 series victory.
 Villaluna was given the second chance to represent the Philippines in the MLBB M3 World Championships in Singapore.
 Despite beginning with a rough start during the playoffs, Villaluna led the team alongside the dominating performances of the team itself through the lower-brackets to secure the first world title, sweeping ONIC Philippines in the Grand Finals.

 After winning their first World Championship Title, Villaluna, alongside Del Rosario, announced that they will be skipping MPL Philippines Season 9 to rest after continuous victories in international events.
 However, they later affirmed that they will be representing the Philippines in the upcoming 2021 Southeast Asian Games.
-Villaluna proceeded to win the Gold Medal alongside Del Rosario, Imam (also known as Haji), and their two rookies in Gonzales and Sotto.
+Villaluna proceeded to win the Gold Medal alongside Del Rosario, Imam (also known as Hadji), and their two rookies in Gonzales and Sotto.

-Villaluna returned under Blacklist International for MPL Philippines Season 10 where he proceeded to lead the team to a 9-5 record in the regular season.
+Villaluna returned under Blacklist International for MPL Philippines Season 10 where he proceeded to lead the team to a 9–5 record in the regular season.
 Villaluna was then named as the regular season MVP for Season 10 and where he proceeded to clinch his third championship title in two years.

 Villaluna was also among the eleven new inductees of the MPL Philippines Hall of Legends.
 Villaluna is joined by his royal duo, Wise Del Rosario.

+Following the conclusion of MPL Philippines Season 11, Villaluna and partner Danerie James "Wise."
+Del Rosario will be taking a break again for Season 12.

+After months of inactivity, Tier One Entertainment confirmed Villaluna's departure from Blacklist International on July 4, 2024.

+Aurora

+Along with Wise, OhMyV33Nus joined MPL Philippines team Aurora in July 2024.